ltfang/reading-journey/README.md

 See the app in production here: https://reading-journey.herokuapp.com/

-The app is built with React, Express, Node, and Postgres.
-It uses the Google Books API and certain React libraries, including react-select, react-modal, luxon, and font-awesome.
+The app is built with React, Express, Node, and Postgres and integrates the Google Books API.
+Front-end libraries includereact-select, react-modal, luxon, and font-awesome.

 ## Instructions